 explore it from a customer’s point of view, or just tell a really extreme story and ask

 realistic questions about what went wrong.
-Just try something different; surprise people.
+Try something different; surprise people.

 Great learning resonates with people.
-Sometimes learning taps into existing knowledge
+Sometimes it taps into existing knowledge

 or emotions.
 I think that’s part of what connects people to the Rick-Roll.
 I would